lukso-network/docs/docs/learn/expert-guides/key-manager/execute-relay-transactions.md

 Relayed execution enables use cases such as [Transaction Relayer Services](../../../standards/relayer-api.md) to be possible where users can send their transaction details to a third party to be executed, moving the gas cost burden away from the user who owns the Universal Profile.
 This is automatically done by creating a Universal Profile on [universalprofile.cloud](https://universalprofile.cloud/), where LUKSO subsidizes the onboarding and transactions based on a monthly quota.

-Another example would be that, Alice can send an encoded transaction which updates the [LSP3Profile](../../../standards/universal-profile/lsp3-profile-metadata.md) picture of her [Universal Profile](../../../standards/universal-profile/introduction.md) or brand to a second user, Bob, who executes the transaction and pays the gas cost of the transaction on behalf of Alice.
+Another example would be Alice sending an encoded transaction that updates the [LSP3Profile](../../../standards/universal-profile/lsp3-profile-metadata.md) picture of her [Universal Profile](../../../standards/universal-profile/introduction.md) or brand to a second user, Bob, who executes the transaction and pays the gas cost of the transaction on behalf of Alice.

 To execute the transaction, the executing party needs to know: